shoaibur/Deep-Learning/recurrent-neural-networks/README.md

       * Validation error decreasing - learning rate is good.
       * Validation error decreasing slowly - learning rate is low, increase it.
       * Validation error increasing - learning rate is high, decrease it.
-      * A good starting point of learning rate is 0.01, but try with other values between 0.1 and 0.000001.
+      * A good starting point of learning rate is 0.01 but try with other values, e.g., between 0.1 and 0.000001.
     * Learning rate decay - Adaptive learning rate, start with a higher value  and decrease linearly or exponentially after some number of epochs.
     * Mini-batch size
       * Stochastic - batch size is 1.